synapse-gateway/synapse-builder/README.md

 ### Testing

 The gateway server will run on port 6868 by default.
 Navigating to `http://localhost:6868` will direct the user to a GraphQL playground where they are able to test out their server with different queries and mutations.
 If the user wants to make any changes to the gateway or add further customization at this point, they can do so, either through the Gateway Manager or manually in the repository.
 If changes are made manually in the repository, the user must run the command `synapse restart` for the changes to take effect.
-The user can then naviagte back to their Gateway for further testing.
+The user can then navigate back to their Gateway for further testing.
 Once the user is satisfied with their gateway, they can deploy their gateway and a production Gateway Manager.

 ### Stopping or tearing down Synapse on Local Machine